 Results from Operating Activities.
-As a result of the factors described above, results from operating activities totalled €3,967 thousand for the three months ended 31 March 2015.
+As a result of the factors described above, results from operating activities totalled $\in 15,017$ thousand for the three months ended 31 March 2016, compared to $\in 3,967$ thousand for the three months ended 31 March 2015.

 Finance Income.
-Finance income totalled €198 thousand in the three months ended 31 March 2015 principally due to interest accrued on current and deposit accounts.
+Finance income totalled 074 thousand in the three months ended 31 March 2016, compared to 098 thousand in the three months ended 31 March 2015, and mainly comprised the interest accrued on credits granted to equity-accounted companies and, to a lesser extent, interest accrued on current and deposit accounts.